RobertoFORTs/SecondChallenge/README.md

 ## General Info
-A planner to organize the week of someone.
 This is a training project to learn building a node.js mongoose API.

+In this project.
+An user is able to create itself and then start building a planner to organize his week.
+The user only gain acces to any funcionality of the project if he is logged in and can only access his personal planner.
+To login, he can either create itself(automatically), which means he is using the project the first time, or use the login route.

 ## Technologies
 Project is created with: